 Milk and Dairy Product Testing

-has strict guidelines for the monitoring of the milk and dairy industry.
+The Nevada Department of Agriculture has strict guidelines for the monitoring of the milk and dairy industry.
 Samples

 are taken monthly to ensure adherence to these regulations and the Food and Drug

 Administration food safety program.
 The University of Nevada Reno State Public

 Health Lab analyzes these samples and reports their findings to the state.
 The

 laboratory’s degreed microbiologists are dedicated to providing quality testing.